In my opinion, the most powerful social media profile you can use is the LinkedIn profile.

 To achieve this, add a personal intro about your goals, what you’re passionate about, and what you love to do in life.

-This small touch of transparency will help you connect on a personal level with anyone who views your profile.
+This small touch of transparency will help you both build a personal brand and connect on a personal level with anyone who views your profile.

 3. Spell check.
 And then check again.